-Summer Samplers will begin shipping on June 15.
-Other samplers will ship September 15, December 15, and March 15.
-Year-long subscriptions purchased after July 31 will begin with the Autumn Sampler unless you request starting with the Summer Sampler.
+Spring Honey Samplers will begin shipping on March 14.
+Other samplers will ship June 15, September 15, and December 15.
+Year-long subscriptions purchased after June 1 will begin with the Summer Sampler unless you request starting with the Spring Sampler.

 Support the beekeeper while sampling an array of Northwest honey varietals!

 At the start of each season, you will receive three 8-oz plastic (BPA-free) squeeze bottles of Northwest varietal honey (12 bottles total in a year).
 The harvest date, apiary location, and primary nectar source(s) are written on each label.
 These samplers also include notes describing the nectar source plants, apiary ecology, and honey character for each of the three varietals.
 Each set generally (with some exceptions) includes one early/late-season small-batch wildflower honey, one main-season blackberry honey, and one Willamette Valley crop honey.
 It is our hope to provide 12 unique honeys without repeating over the course of the year.
 We do not have the sampler honeys planned out far in advance, so you should be open to a little surprise and intrigue.
 We cannot accommodate any requests or substitutions in the samplers.

 If you're interested in a single-season honey sampler, see this product listing.

 We never heat our honey over natural hive temperatures (under 100°), and we only filter it minimally, so it may include pollen, small wax particles, and the occasional bee bit.
 All natural honey will solidify eventually.
 To liquify, place the jar in a bowl of warm (not boiling) water.
 Our honeys are never flavored or infused with added ingredients.
 The varietal names indicate the primary nectar source plants the bees were foraging on at the time of surplus honey production.

 If you intend to buy this honey as a gift, please include a note for the recipient at checkout.